Electron Heat Flux and Whistler Instability in the Earth's Magnetosheath

 where $f_e(\bm{v})$ is the eVDF, $\bm{w}=\bm{v}-\bm{V}_{e}$ is the velocity $\bm{v}$ in the electron bulk flow ($\bm{V}_e$) frame, and $m_e$ the electron mass.
 The heat flux can be calculated directly from the eVDF in spacecraft observations \cite{scime_regulation_1994,bale_electron_2013,halekas_electron_2021,coburn_regulation_2024,gershman_evolution_2024}.
 However, since $\bm{q}_{e}$ is sensitive to noise related to low count rates, detailed calculations of $\bm{q}_{e}$ from spacecraft data have mostly been done for case studies \cite{coburn_regulation_2024,gershman_evolution_2024}.
 In the solar wind (SW), $\bm{q}_{e}$ can be obtained by fitting the eVDF core, halo, and strahl components as drifting bi-Maxwellians \cite{gary_whistler_1994, gary_electron_1999}.
 In hybrid simulations, $\bm{q}_{e}$ can be inferred through thermodynamic closures such as Landau-fluid (LF) type closures \cite{finelli_bridging_2021,sulem_landau_2015}.
 Data-driven closures using machine learning \cite{huang_machine-learning_2025} and sparse regression \cite{ingelsten_data-driven_2025} have also been suggested.
 However, it remains a challenge to estimate $\bm{q}_{e}$ in spacecraft data, notably when the eVDF is strongly non-Maxwellian \cite{graham_nonmaxwellianity_2021}.

 Collisionless shocks are associated with strong particle acceleration and heating in various astrophysical environments such as supernova remnants \cite{pohl_electron_1998}, interplanetary shocks \cite{kahler_solar_2007,yang_strongest_2018}, and planetary bow shocks \cite{phillips_ulysses_1993,andreone_properties_2022}.
 Among these, the Earth's bow shock (BS) is uniquely accessible to \textit{in situ} measurements of electron dynamics.
 At the BS, electrons are accelerated and heated adiabatically, creating separated hot and cold components.
-Additionally, non-adiabatic effects due to, e.g., wave-particle interactions \cite{amano_statistical_2024} become significant at high Mach numbers in the the de Hoffmann‐Teller (HT) reference frame \cite{lalti_adiabatic_2024}.
-This heating is expected to change $\bm{q}_{e}$, but the resulting evolution of $\bm{q}_{e}$ across the BS is not known.
-Moreover, $\bm{q}_{e}$ may be altered by reconnecting current sheets \cite{retino_situ_2007,yordanova_electron_2016,voros_mms_2017,phan_electron_2018,stawarz_properties_2019,stawarz_turbulence-driven_2022} or wave-particle interactions \cite{svenningsson_kinetic_2022,svenningsson_whistler_2024,chen_evidence_2019,afshari_direct_2024,breuillard_properties_2018} in the downstream magnetosheath (MSH) region, or magnetic reconnection at the magnetopause (MP) \cite{gonzalez_magnetic_2016,gershman_evolution_2024}.
+Additionally, non-adiabatic effects due to, e.g., wave-particle interactions \cite{amano_statistical_2024} become significant at high Mach numbers in the de Hoffmann‐Teller (HT) reference frame \cite{lalti_adiabatic_2024}.
+This heating gives the eVDF in the downstream magnetosheath (MSH) region a 'flat top' shape at low energies \cite{feldman_electron_1983}; significantly different from the eVDF in the SW.
+The heating is also expected to change $\bm{q}_{e}$, but the resulting change in $\bm{q}_{e}$ across the BS is not known.
+Moreover, $\bm{q}_{e}$ may be altered locally in the MSH by reconnecting current sheets \cite{retino_situ_2007,yordanova_electron_2016,voros_mms_2017,phan_electron_2018,stawarz_properties_2019,stawarz_turbulence-driven_2022}, wave-particle interactions \cite{svenningsson_kinetic_2022,svenningsson_whistler_2024,chen_evidence_2019,afshari_direct_2024,breuillard_properties_2018}, or magnetic reconnection at the magnetopause (MP) \cite{gonzalez_magnetic_2016,gershman_evolution_2024}.
 The relevant space mission allowing the access to electron scales is the Magnetospheric Multiscale (MMS) mission \cite{burch_magnetospheric_2016}, equipped with state-of-the-art instrumentation, permitting the estimation of higher-order moments of the eVDF, such as the heat flux.